Northeastern University School of Law, J.D.

 Pam offers significant personal involvement in client matters and brings a caring and thoughtful approach to the individual, financial, legal and tax issues involved in a trusts and estates practice.
 As a former teacher, Pam is interested in training and has devoted a substantial amount of time to the in-house training of attorneys and paralegals in estate administration and transfer tax matters.
 She has also served as a faculty member for MCLE (Massachusetts Continuing Legal Education).

-- Pam successfully worked to obtain funds for a Vietnamese orphan girl involved in the crash of a US aircraft evacuating children from Vietnam, and has served as a trustee of the trust holding those funds for the girl (now woman), on a pro bono basis, since 1994.
+- Pam successfully worked to obtain funds for a Vietnamese orphan girl involved in the crash of a US aircraft evacuating children from Vietnam, and served as a trustee of the trust holding those funds for the girl (now woman), on a pro bono basis, from 1994 until 2016.

-- Pam drafted the petition for rehearing, and then the legal brief, in a landmark Massachusetts case resulting in the extremely rare occurrence of the Massachusetts Supreme Judicial Court reversing its own prior holding in a land conservation restriction case.
+- Pam drafted the petition for rehearing, and then the legal brief, in a landmark Massachusetts land conservation restriction case resulting in the extremely rare occurrence of the Massachusetts Supreme Judicial Court reversing its own prior holding.

 - Pam has represented the personal representatives and executors of numerous estates before the IRS and state taxing authorities in connection with the audit of estate and gift tax returns and, with near universal success, has negotiated settlements resulting in no, or minimal, financial impact on the clients involved.

-- During the course of her career, Pam has administered, or supervised the administration of, over two hundred estates and, through knowledge of tax law and post mortem tax planning, has saved millions of dollars for the families and beneficiaries of the estates involved.
+- During the course of her career, Pam has administered, or supervised the administration of, over two hundred estates and, through knowledge of tax law and post mortem tax planning, has saved substantial sums for the families and beneficiaries of the estates involved.